oracle-samples/oracle-db-examples/java/ucp/Readme.md

 # Universal Connection Pool (UCP)
-Oracle Universal Connection Pool (UCP) is a feature rich Java connection pool tightly integrated with all Oracle database configurations, providing high availability, scalability and work load balancing; To use UCP, Java applications or containers must have **ucp.jar** in their class path along with **ojdbc8.jar** (for JDK8).
+The Oracle Universal Connection Pool (UCP) is a feature rich Java connection pool tightly integrated with all Oracle database configurations and architectures, providing high availability, scalability and load balancing for Java applications.
+To use UCP, Java applications or containers must have **ucp.jar** in their class path along with **ojdbc8.jar** (for JDK or JRE 8).

 # What's new in 12.2 ?

-* **New Java Standards**: Java SE 8 and JDBC 4.2 are supported by UCP (ucp.jar)
+* **New Java Standards**: Support for Java SE 8 and JDBC 4.2
-* **New Performance features**: UCP redesign of thread handling using Multi-dimension Search Tree, Configurable connection health check frequency (UCP)
+* **New Performance features**: UCP redesign for faster pool operations using Wait-Free technique, Multi-dimensionnal KD-Tree search, and configurable connection health check frequency
-* **New Scalability features**: Shared Pool for Multitenant Database (UCP), Shared Pool for Sharded database (UCP), Sharding APIs for UCP
+* **New Scalability features**: Shared Pool for Multitenant Database, Shared Pool for Sharded database, Sharding APIs
-* **New High Availability features**: FAN and ONS are auto-enabled in UCP, Application Continuity for XA Datasources, Transaction Guard for XA Datasource
+* **New High Availability features**: Fast Application Notification (FAN) and Oracle Notification Services (ONS) are auto-enabled, Application Continuity for XA Datasources, and Transaction Guard for XA Datasource
-* **New Manageability features**: UCP XML configuration file
+* **New Manageability features**: XML configuration file

 # Downloads